Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Introduction

-In this paper, we develop a fiber-bundle-based gradient light interference endoscopic microscopy (FGLIM), which works in reflection geometry to achieve high-resolution imaging of biological samples.
-FGLIM has a 2.5 mm thick tip and measures phase directly without complicated modeling and reconstruction.
-We use an amplitude-type SLM to generate chessboard gratings in the Fourier plane, which enables lateral shearing and phase shifting.
-By utilizing a phase retrieval algorithm, FGLIM obtains orthogonal phase gradients simultaneously and suppresses the multiple scattering background and the phase delay introduced by the fiber bundle.
-Furthermore, a partially coherent light source, combined with annular illumination, allows for optical sectioning ability.
-The use of checkerboard Fourier modulation in common path structure preserves spatial resolution while also enabling imaging speeds twice as fast as those achieved with sinusoidal gratings \cite{wang2020harmonically,mcintyre2010quantitative}.
-By measuring microspheres and patterned structures on a scattering substrate, FGLIM demonstrates high quality phase imaging capability, with transverse and axial resolution of 1.2 and 8.3 {$\mu \mathrm{m}$}, respectively.
-Furthermore, by measuring histological slides, and mammalian tissue ex vivo, the phase images measured by FGLIM can clearly identify normal and tumor glandular structures, secreta, stroma and different skin layers.
-We also validate the depth of penetration of 180 {$\mu \mathrm{m}$} with tomographic images of the thick opaque mammalian tissue.
-The non-destructive tomographic investigation ability, approximate microscopic resolution, and potential diagnosis information provided by FGLIM might make it an interesting for clinical applications.
+In this paper, we develop a flexible endoscopic microscopy (FEM) with a 2.5 mm diameter tip, which works in reflection geometry to achieve high-resolution \textit{en face} imaging of biological samples.
+In FEM system, an amplitude-type SLM is utilized to introduce lateral shearing and phase shifting, which enables measuring phase directly without complicated transfer function modeling and reconstruction calculation.
+By measuring microspheres and patterned structures on a scattering substrate, FEM demonstrates cellular level resolution in both transverse and axial directions.
+Furthermore, by measuring histological slides, mammalian skin tissue \textit{ex vivo}, and wounded skin tissue \textit{in vivo}, the phase images measured by FEM can clearly identify normal and tumor glandular structures, fibrous components, and different skin layers.
+The non-destructive tomographic investigation ability, cellular resolution, and potential diagnosis information provided by FEM might make it an interesting tool for clinical applications.